Insurance

 Multiplan

-Most plans cover visits.
-If your insurance card has this logo down below on it (even if it’s Aetna or United), then your plan may cover your lactation visits.
+If your insurance card has this logo down below on it, then your plan may cover your lactation visits.

 Provider Network of America (PNOA)